disqus/disqus-install-examples/google-amp/README.md

 ## How to install

 1. Create and host the following Universal Code file on a different domain than where you intend to load Disqus for AMP.
-This will be the URL that you will provide to the `src` attribute in step 3 below.Make sure to replace the EXAMPLE inside `s.src` with the name of your own forum.
+This will be the URL that you will provide to the `src` attribute in step 3 below.
+Make sure to replace the EXAMPLE inside `s.src` with the name of your own forum.

     ```html
     <div id="disqus_thread"></div>